-As an attendee of the EPUAP Virtual Meeting, you will have plenty of opportunities to connect with your colleagues from the field, attend content-rich lectures, you will be able to talk to the industry and learn about the latest innovations.
+Even after the day of the event, as an attendee of the EPUAP Virtual Meeting, you have plenty of opportunities to connect with your colleagues from the field, attend content-rich lectures, talk to the industry and learn about the latest innovations.

-Among other things, you will participate in contests and win awards, engage in networking activities, talk to the industry experts and researchers.
+Among other things, you will engage in networking activities, talk to the industry experts and researchers.
 You can organize your own virtual meetings with people with common interests, share pictures, advice and so much more!

-We are looking forward to this new way of networking with you!
+We are excited about this new way of networking with you!

 Fees are without VAT.

-We will use Whova app for interaction and viewing all content of the first EPUAP Virtual Meeting.
+We are using the Whova app for interaction and viewing of all content of the first EPUAP Virtual Meeting.

 FOR MOBILE PHONE – MOBILE APP